Essomia/geojuji/docs/3-applications.md

-# Configure applications
+# Applications

 ## 1. [iTerm2](http://www.iterm2.com/index.html)

 As an alternative terminal, you can also use the `iTerm` which offer a lot of great features.

-1. Go to `iTerm2 -> Settings`.
+1. Open `iTerm2 -> Settings`.
-1. Under the `Profiles` tab, click the plus icon near the bottom.
-1. Give a name to your profile, and then, go to `Colors` section on the right.
-1. In the `Color presets` dropdown, select `Import`.
-1. Select the theme (`geojuji.itermcolors` file) under `~/geojuji/app/iterm/` folder.
-1. The theme imported, re-select `geojuji` preset profile in the dropdown choice.
+2. Under `Profiles`, add a new profile.
+3. Go to the `Colors` tab and import your theme (`geojuji.itermcolors`).

 :memo: You can also configure `iTerm` to save your preferences into a specific folder under the `General > Preferences` tab.

 ## 2. [Visual Studio Code](https://code.visualstudio.com/)

-If you use `Visual Studio Code` (VSC) as your primary IDE, you have below my current configuration setup.

 ### Configuration - Auto sync

-:memo: If you use VSC on multiple computer, I recommended you to synchronize your configuration with the option: `Code > Preferences > Settings Sync` instead of .
+If you use VSC on multiple computer, I recommended you to enable the synchronization of your configuration under `Code > Preferences > Settings Sync`.

 ### Configuration - Symlink